ElijahNin/Elijah/README.md

 ## ✨ Features

+- Ethan is meant to manage your whole ecommerce suite, from running your instagram via generated images to your next email campaign.
+- With integration with Shopify he can set up scheduled promos and use analytics from your store to promote your best sellers on Instagram and Twitter.
-- 🛠️ Full-featured Discord, Twitter and Telegram connectors
+- 🛠️ Instagram, Shopify Integration (WIP) Full-featured Discord, Twitter and Telegram connectors
 - 🔗 Support for every model (Llama, Grok, OpenAI, Anthropic, etc.)
 - 👥 Multi-agent and room support
 - 📚 Easily ingest and interact with your documents